medusajs/medusa/docs/content/quickstart/quick-start-docker.md

 ## Get started

-1. Clone our starter project from Github
+1. Clone the starter project from Github

 ```bash
 git clone https://github.com/medusajs/medusa-starter-default.git my-medusa-starter
 ```

-2. Once cloned, we will jump into our project directory and get started with our configuration.
+2. Once cloned, you will jump into the project directory and get started with our configuration.

 ```bash
 cd my-medusa-starter